 The fact that some individuals have changed their sexual preferences, a little or a lot, either by spontaneous choice as shown in the National Longitudinal Study of Adolescent Health Study or by choosing to address their unwanted SSA in counselling or through religious practice.

-An important issue that has been raised is the question of whether the personal stories of those who report success in therapy be trusted Each person’s story is their own.
-If, as seems to be the case, we are able to trust those who declare no change and/or declare harm from SOCE, should we not also trust those who share of personal change and help?
-How can one group of researchers and studies come under such scrutiny that the studies they produce are disallowed, while another group, using similar study methods, is championed?”.
+An important issue that has been raised is the question of whether the personal stories of those who report success in therapy be trusted.
+Each person’s story is their own.
 Whether it be a story of success in reducing unwanted same sex attraction; or failure in doing so, each should be equality valid.
 Failure of outcome does not equate to failure of therapy.

-What seems to have happened over the decades is that, from a research perspective, one theoretical stance is supported, while another is denied.
-The research community largely ignores all positive study results from the dozens of SOCE studies done over the past several decades.
-This does not speak of good science but rather of activism which has attempted to silence those who would oppose a particular view point.
-This does not speak well of the scientific field.